-To promote the use of plant-based products.
+To promote sustainable, circular solutions through plant-based products.

 The Plant Based Products Council strives to guide the evolving global economy toward more sustainable and responsible consumer products and packaging.
 We aspire to deliver a future based on renewable goods, improving global resource efficiency to meet the challenges of the 21st century through reductions in greenhouse gas emissions as well as municipal waste.
 Our organization seeks to: